ray-project/ray/doc/source/data/key-concepts.rst

 Here's an example of how you can configure Datasets to run within Tune trials, which is the typical case of when you'd encounter placement groups with Datasets.
-Two scenarios are shown: running outside the trial group, and running within the trial placement group.
+Two scenarios are shown: running outside the trial group using spare resources, and running within the trial placement group.

-.. tabbed:: Outside Trial Placement Group
+.. tabbed:: Using Spare Cluster Resources

     By default, Dataset tasks escape the trial placement group.
 This means they will use spare cluster resources for execution, which can be problematic since the availability